haltu/muuri/README.md

 ### layoutAbort

 Triggered if you start a new layout process (`grid.layout()`) while the current layout process is still busy positioning items.
+Note that this event is not triggered if you start a new layout process while the layout is being computed and the items have not yet started positioning.

 **Arguments**